 This worldwide breakthrough led to multi-format radio airplay, including inflight programming with top artists on United and American Airlines, and a number of TV appearances, including a taped concert special, in which she opened for the multi-platinum, JUNO award-winning Canadian band, The Tenors, that was made available via Comcast XFINITY On Demand to 24 million homes.
 Complimenting the airplay and TV coverage, her music was featured in the motion pictures, The Late Bloomer (Momentum Pictures), Bridal Boot Camp (MarVista Entertainment) and Countdown (WWE Studios).
 She was also invited to perform the National Anthem for sporting events at UCLA, USC, Stanford and Avaya Stadium and became a Partner Artist with rising music app company, Smule, whereby she quickly amassed a large following, laying the groundwork for the release of “Empty Space,” which premiered via Huffington Post in February 2017.

-A year into her career, she’s achieved some notable milestones but her grounded and mature mentality remains the same, “My approach is to always be genuine and to let whatever emotions I’m feeling be the driver.
+In a short amount of time, she’s achieved some notable milestones but her grounded and mature mentality remains the same, “My approach is to always be genuine and to let whatever emotions I’m feeling be the driver.
 Music is the only thing, other than my family or close friends, that makes me truly happy.”

-In addition to music, Em enjoys fashion, animation, ballet, and drawing (one of her original drawings is the cover artwork for “Empty Space”).
+In addition to music, Em enjoys fashion, animation, dance, and drawing (one of her original drawings is the cover artwork for “Empty Space”).
 She also makes time to give back, supporting Big Brothers, Big Sisters and the Walk To End Alzheimer’s.